 First: Find the base price of common pricing strategies in your industry

+It will be worth checking competitors’ pricing strategies before setting yours.
 The price should reflect both fixed and variable costs incurred by the seller/creator of the product during the production process.

 Then: Capture market share through pricing strategies